lorig135/docsstyleguide/MinimalWritingStyle.md

 Minimal writing is topic-based, and includes three types of topics: concepts, tasks, and references.
 When we write about any of these topics, they should be written as independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.

 Following are guidelines for structuring a concept, task, and reference, and examples of what that might look like.
-Note that

 ### Concepts
 Concepts explain what something is, what it means, or how it is used.
 We currently use them in our product docs at the beginning of chapters, where we introduce, define, and elaborate on an element of our products, such as a feature.
 Some examples of concepts are what a throttling filter is and the different ways to configure it, or how Identity Governance and Administration manages and reduces user risk.